-Over the years I have moderated several hundred Bootstrapper Breakfasts (since starting them in Silicon Valley in 2006).
+In the last eight years I have moderated several hundred Bootstrappers Breakfasts.
 After doing a hundred or so and working with many clients who were bootstrapping I came up with a checklist for common mistakes bootstrappers and bootstrapping teams make in their first year or so.

 - Leaving Your Assumptions Implicit: Not Writing a Customer Development Plan